webyrd/Barliman/README.md

 KNOWN ERRORS:

 * It is possible, rarely, to exit Barliman and still have a Scheme process running in the background.
 Need a way to better track which processes have been started and make sure to kill them.
 Or potentially use something like `ulimit` when launching a process.
+* auto-insert of right parens and auto-insert of logic variables breaks 'undo'.
+Guess I need to learn how 'undo' works in Cocoa...
 * The miniKanren queries constructed by Barliman expose several local variable names and a number of global variable names that could accidentally or intentionally be used by the programmer.
 Need to tighten this up.
 * An illegal s-expression in the 'Definitions' edit pane will make test input/output expressions that are legal expressions appear to be illegal.
 * closing one of the windows means the window cannot be reopened!
 Oops.
 I'm not going to worry about this until I decide what to do with the Semantics window.